FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 mysterious errors, nonsensical errors, but we won’t talk about my missing

-statement that allowed data to be written in the middle of another
+return statement that allowed data to be written in the middle of another

 stream.
 That’s just embarrassing.